CodeFirstGirls/realistic-front-end-project/README.md

 - Click 'Fork' at the top right of this page, and select your user area
 - Open up GitHub desktop and clone the repository to your computer
 - Open up the folder in Atom
+- Open `index.html` in Chrome so you can see what you are working with

 ### Create a navigation bar